KarmanyaIyer/jotmark/README.md

 ## What it does not do

-- It never injects scripts or styles into pages and never reads page content.
-The only thing it looks at is the URL of the tab you clicked it on.
+- It never reads or modifies page content.
+The only thing read (locally, on your device) is the URL of the tab you clicked it on, to pair notes with the correct Domain/Page.
 - It has no server, no account, and no analytics.
 Notes live in `chrome.storage.local` on your machine.
 - It does not run in the background.
 Nothing happens until you open the popup.